h5takneek/h5takneek.github.io/AbsurdAgents.md

 </ol>

 <h3>Interface</h3>
-We present a novel interface for implementing a server that allows us to play word games like Wordle, Hangman, etc. In our implementation, the user must choose a game to which the directory would change.
-For example, if the user selects “Wordle”, we switch to the Wordle directory.
-Subsequently, the user would be asked if they want the agent to suggest the appropriate guess or the agent to play the game on several iterations and produce stats.
-If the latter is selected, the stats produced would be the accuracy and number of strikes it needed on average for guessing.
+We present a novel interface for implementing a server that allows us to play word games like Wordle, Hangman, etc.
+Steps you should follow:
+- Choose the word game.
+- Choose whether you want to play as user or you want the agent to play.
+- If former option is selected then our program will help the user (in case of wordle, and nerdle) in guessing or will make the user play. </li>
+- If the latter option is selceted then the agent will ask us to enter number of iterations and play the games.
+The stats: `accuracy` and `strike rate` will be produced after running.

 <h2>Hangman</h2>